Summary

 Work through the decision logic above to determine your main EU establishment and identify the corresponding CSIRT designated as coordinator.
 This determination only needs to be done once.

-That is genuinely it for September 2026.
+Neither of these is mandated by Article 14 as an upfront obligation.
+They are the minimum groundwork that lets a manufacturer actually meet the Article 14 deadlines when they apply.
 The energy you save here is better spent on what comes next — Article 13, which introduces the comprehensive product security and vulnerability handling requirements applying from December 2027.

 Next: Article 13 compliance by December 2027